cseseniordesign/know-your-well/README.md

 * improve the website, strengthen links to NRD stakeholders, and develop an Android-based KYW-III App,
 * involve and train NRD staff in KYW-III program materials, and
 * recruit and engage up to 50 school groups in sampling and testing of local domestic wells, helping students relate results to land use, well construction, and hydrogeology.

+##Introduction

+There is a progressive web application (PWA) that is easy for faculty and students to use.
+This PWA will reduce paper copies and eliminate the need for Google Forms.
+Users will be able to input data online or offline.
+If data is entered offline, they will be able to save it to their device and then synchronize with the database once they are back online.

+###Operational Environment
+There are two operational environments that the app will be used in: in the classroom and at the well itself.
+In the classroom, students will have access to general information about the well and later, classroom lab test results.
+The most crucial difference between these two environments is that the classroom is likely to have a stable internet connection, whereas the well’s location may not have a stable connection, if at all, to the internet.

+###Intended Users and Uses
+High school students from participating Nebraska high schools will be the primary users of this application.
+Additional users include the UNL Water Sciences Lab and additional staff like Sara and Mark.
+We believe the main uses of this new application will be for students to input data about a specific well online and offline before submitting the information right away or the next time they are online.

+###Assumptions and Limitations
+The first assumption is that students will use any device they have access to, which may include a phone, tablet, or even a laptop.
+Another assumption is that every student will have access to a device whether their own or provided by the school.
+In addition, it is implied that the application that we build will incorporate GPS and will help ensure that the student is at the right well.
+A potential limitation is if the student is unable to gain access to a device at the time of data collection, they may not be able gather all the required data.
+Also, depending on the specific sign-on option chosen by the sponsor, the individual may need to sign-up for an account or deal with complicated double authentication rules.

+###Ethical Considerations
+The largest ethical considerations we are aware of is the safety of personal information and logins of students, teachers, and staff.
+We have considered this as we built the application, making sure to protect that information from the public and those who may have access to the application.
+Privacy and safety of all involved is our highest priority.

+An additional consideration we are aware of is tampering with the collected data.
+To limit the possibility of this happening, students are unable to edit previous entries.
+To fix mistakes, they must reach out to KYW directly (though an email provided in the PWA) to request an adjustment to the data.